 Book a free demo of Sylvera to see our platform's procurement and reporting features in action.

-Nevertheless, these projects are required to adopt PACM methodologies by the end of 2025.
+Nevertheless, project participants are required to adopt PACM methodologies for crediting beyond 2025.
 This mandate demonstrates a clear intention to address environmental integrity issues and facilitates the initial operationalization and system development of the long-awaited PACM.

 The Paris Agreement Article 6 recognizes two market-based mechanisms that countries can voluntarily use to achieve and increase the ambition of their targets or Nationally Determined Contributions (NDCs).

-- Article 6.2 covers decentralized bilateral cooperation under which buyers and sellers have some leeway regarding the activities to implement and the methodologies to follow to issue carbon credits, called Internationally Transferred Mitigation Outcomes (ITMOs).
+- Article 6.2 enables international cooperation under which buyers and sellers have some leeway regarding the activities to implement and the methodologies to follow to issue carbon credits, called Internationally Transferred Mitigation Outcomes (ITMOs).

-The PACM is often referred to as the successor of the Kyoto Protocol’s Clean Development Mechanism (CDM).
+The PACM is often referred to as the successor of the Kyoto Protocol’s Clean Development Mechanism, established more than 20 years ago.
 The CDM allowed developed countries to finance carbon projects in developing countries by purchasing the resulting mitigation outcomes, and use the carbon credits called Certified Emission Reductions (CERs) to meet their targets.
 Unlike the Paris Agreement, under the Kyoto Protocol, only developed countries had mitigation targets and purchased CERs.

-Several active CDM projects have been allowed to transition and continue operating under the PACM.
-Eventually, these projects will need to switch to PACM methodologies, expected to be more stringent.
-However, the PACM methodological guidelines are currently under development, and no methodologies have been approved yet.
+Under Article 6.4 rules, several active CDM projects have been deemed eligible to transition and continue operating under the PACM.
+Eventually, these projects will need to switch to PACM methodologies, expected to be more stringent under the new methodological standards.

 CDM Transition Process for Eligible Activities